Rectangular diagrams of surfaces: distinguishing Legendrian knots: Basic moves of rectangular diagrams of surfaces

 \begin{defi} A rectangle $r=[\theta_1;\theta_2]\times[\varphi_1;\varphi_2]$ of a rectangular diagram of a surface~$\Pi$ is called \emph{vertically thin} (respectively, \emph{horizontally thin}) if there are no vertical occupied levels of~$\Pi$ in the domain~$\theta\in(\theta_1;\theta_2)$ (respectively, in the domain~$\varphi\in(\varphi_1;\varphi_2)$). \end{defi}

-If a canonic dividing configuration of~$\widehat\Pi$ has a bigon, but the rectangles corresponding to the bigon `vertices' are not thin, a wrinkle reduction is not applicable to~$\Pi$.
+If a canonic dividing configuration of~$\widehat\Pi$ has a bigon, but the rectangles corresponding to the bigon's corners are not thin, a wrinkle reduction reducing this bigon is not applicable to~$\Pi$.
 Whether or not a rectangle is thin cannot, in general, be read off the combinatorial structure of the canonic dividing configuration.
-However, some rectangles can be \emph{made} thin by exchange moves, which are defined below, without modification of this structure.
+However, some rectangles can be \emph{made} thin by exchange moves, which are defined below, without modification of that structure.
 Exchange moves are, by definition, neutral.